AlaguSelvan/typescript-react-ssr/readme.md

-# TypeScript React SSR Boilerplater
+# TypeScript React SSR Boilerplate

 ## Who this BoilerPlate For?